 - In the DLC campaign, Pigsy is a ranged fighter so he plays it much straighter, and uses his grenades, traps and rifle from cover.

-- Batman: Arkham Asylum and its sequel use a limited cover system, but Batman doesn't shoot.
+- Batman: Arkham Asylum and its sequel use a limited cover system, but Batman, who Doesn't Like Guns and adheres to a no killing code, doesn't shoot his enemies.
 Rather, he can throw batarangs (and a few other gadgets) and ambush patrolling goons from cover positions.

 - The first two Max Payne titles didn't have a cover system but the third game does let you duck behind cover.